zrmartin71/THM_Write-Ups/Network_Services_Tasks3&4.md

 # Network Services
 ## Introduction
 This is a write-up for the TryHackMe Network Services room.
 I will walk through tasks 3 & 4.
-Lets get Started!
+Let's get started!

 In this room you learn about, then enumerate and exploit a variety of network services and misconfigurations.
 The tasks mentioned above will go through the enumerating and exploiting processes.

 Link to the room: https://tryhackme.com/room/networkservices
 <!--- This is a comment -->
 ## [Task 3] Enumerating SMB
 1.)
-Conduct an nmap scan of your choosing, How many ports are open?
+Conduct a nmap scan of your choosing, How many ports are open?

 I scanned ports 1-3000 for time, but you can scan however many you want.
 ![image](https://user-images.githubusercontent.com/54414820/111885198-b33db000-899c-11eb-8cc0-e12e058ea78f.png)